lefthandwriter/lefthandwriter.github.io/about.md

 I worked two years with senior college students with MATLAB and previously, blogged here on all things [MATLAB](https://dashboardproject.wordpress.com).

 Also, I enjoy reading, as a form of picking other people's brains, or as a way to retire to a quiet spot for reflective thinking.
-In particular, I occasionally follow Cal Newport, Scott Young and Shane Parrish on their respective blogs.
+In particular, I occasionally follow [Cal Newport](http://calnewport.com/blog/), [Scott Young](https://www.scotthyoung.com/blog/) and [Shane Parrish](https://www.farnamstreetblog.com).